robwil/web-eatyourexam/content/post/2007-05-31-my-mini-itx-project.md

 With all the software taken care of, I now look at my semi-completed Mini-ITX Server.
 I face one last hurdle&#8230; that of a case.
 I purposely chose not to buy a case, both for monetary and DIYish reasons.
 So, hopefully some time in the next few weeks I will come up with a good idea for how to house the components.
 A 7.5&#8243;x7.5&#8243;x3.5&#8243; container of some sort would fit everything and then some.
 I don&#8217;t, however, want to simply use one of the oft-used cop-outs like a cardboard box or a cigar case.
 I want something original.
 I&#8217;m currently looking into a hermit crab cage or small fish aquarium, but they&#8217;re a little too pre-made for me.
 We&#8217;ll see what I come up with.

-In the mean time, I am going to be slowly adding pictures of the currently caseless build to my Coppermine photo gallery that has been long neglected, which can be reached <a href="http://eatyourexam.com/photos" title="Eatyourexam Photo Archive" target="_blank">here</a>.
+In the mean time, I am going to be slowly adding pictures of the currently caseless build to my Coppermine photo gallery that has been long neglected, which can be reached [here](http://eatyourexam.com/photos).
 I am not, however, making any promises on when those will be up.